Toomre stability of disk galaxies in quasi-linear MOND: Discussion and Conclusions

+We consider the stability of disks to short-wavelength axisymmetric perturbations in the quasi-linear formulation of Modified Newtonian Dynamics \citep[QUMOND,][]{QUMOND}.
+For the same surface density perturbation, our main result is that the potential perturbation within the disk plane is enhanced compared to the Newtonian result by the factor given in Equation \ref{gamma}.

+Though limited in its applicability, this result allows us to obtain the QUMOND generalization of the Toomre disk stability condition \citep{Toomre_1964}.
+We present this in Equation \ref{Min_Q_star_QUMOND} for stellar disks and Equation \ref{Min_Q_gas_QUMOND} for gas disks.
+In both cases, the radial epicyclic frequency must be based on the actual RC, which is enhanced in MOND.

-We have generalised the Toomre disk stability condition \citep{Toomre_1964} to the quasilinear formulation of Modified Newtonian Dynamics \citep[QUMOND,][]{QUMOND}.
-Our main result is Equation \ref{Min_Q_star_QUMOND}.
-We use this to estimate the minimum radial velocity dispersion $\sigma_r$ required by thin exponential disk galaxies to avoid local self-gravitating collapse.
+We use Equation \ref{Min_Q_star_QUMOND} to estimate the minimum radial velocity dispersion $\sigma_r$ required by thin exponential disk galaxies to avoid local self-gravitating collapse.
 In Newtonian gravity, all such galaxies are identical up to scaling.
 This is no longer true in MOND as it depends non-linearly on the typical acceleration, which is fully determined by the central surface density.
-Thus, we set up a one-parameter family of exponential disks and numerically determine their rotation curves (Figure \ref{MOND_rotation_curves}) and minimum $\sigma_r$ profiles (Figure \ref{Min_sigma_r}).
+Thus, we set up a one-parameter family of exponential disks and numerically determine their RCs (Figure \ref{MOND_rotation_curves}) and minimum $\sigma_r$ profiles (Figure \ref{Min_sigma_r}).
 We also consider the stability of the analogous galaxies in $\Lambda$CDM, which we assume have a DM halo that causes their RC to match QUMOND predictions based on the baryons alone.

+Numerical models show that the Toomre criterion works rather well as a stability condition for purely axisymmetric Newtonian galaxies \citep{Miller_1974}.
+However, systems satisfying it are generally unstable to non-axisymmetric disturbances like bars \citep{Kalnajs_1970, Kalnajs_1972}.
+Thus, our results should only be interpreted as a lower limit on the velocity dispersion required for disk stability.

+To help future work on non-axisymmetric disturbances in MOND, we considered short-wavelength perturbations whose wave-vector lies in any direction (Section \ref{Non_axisymmetric_perturbations}).
+This is useful because logarithmic spiral arms have a constant pitch angle, allowing them to be locally approximated as a plane wave with normal at a fixed angle to the radial direction.
+In this case, Equation \ref{gamma_psi} gives the angle-dependent factor by which the potential perturbation within the disk plane is enhanced compared to the Newtonian result.

 Throughout this work, we make use of the WKB approximation, namely that perturbations are much smaller than the galactocentric radius.
 In Section \ref{Section_WKB}, we test the validity of this approximation.
 Our results show that it works quite well beyond the central ${\approx 2 r_{_d}}$ of MOND exponential disks.
 It is expected to work particularly well for LSB disks in $\Lambda$CDM, where the WKB approximation should be very accurate almost everywhere (bottom panel of Figure \ref{L_crit}).